 Palawan Water Monitor

 The Varanus palawanensis preys on insects, arachnids, myriapods, small reptiles, birds, and young mammals found in nests.
-It also feeds on eggs, and their strong sense of smell makes them a threat to ground-nesting birds.
+It also feeds on eggs, and its strong sense of smell makes it a threat to ground-nesting birds.
 Young water monitors are good climbers and often prey on eggs and hatchlings found in cavities and exposed bird nests on trees.
 It also feeds on carrions found on the forest floor.
-A water monitor inhabiting in rural areas are primarily considered a pest of poultry.
+Water monitors inhabiting rural areas are primarily considered a pest of poultry.

 Palawan Water Monitor photo by Jojo De Peralta